moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 * DM: "expr1 || expr2" evaluates to expr1

 // DM: todoDM: what are both operators called as a group? also, what is the exact word for 'result' of the evaluation of a "logical expression"?

-## string interpolation
-string interpolation in JavaScript is a process in which an expression is inserted or placed in the string.
-To insert or embed this expression into the string a "template literal" (previously called "template string")is used.
-By using string interpolation in JavaScript, values like variables and mathematical expressions and calculations can also be added.

 ## difference between string interpolation and template literal

 <!-- MM: ???DM: These two expressions seem to be confusing at first to me, but I think string interpolation is the process to insert or embed, but template literal or string literal is the place to insert the string interpolation.